 Work visas in Hong Kong are increasingly difficult to obtain, with most jobs once done by western expatriates now filled by local professionals or mainland immigrants.
-Don’t let that put you off, Hong Kong is still a major base for expat employment, you just need to do your research first.
-To get your hands on a Hong Kong work visa, you need to fulfill a number of somewhat unfixed criteria (you’ll find these below).
+Don’t let that put you off though, Hong Kong is still a major base for expat employment, you just need to do your research first.
+To get your hands on a Hong Kong work visa, you need to fulfill a number of somewhat unfixed criteria.

 First You Need a Job Offer

-Once you have obtained a job offer, your company will work with you in applying for a Hong Kong visa and while most applications are accepted, a significant number are rejected.
+Once you have obtained a job offer, your company will work with you in applying for a Hong Kong visa and although most applications are accepted, a significant number are rejected.

 Hong Kong Work Visa Requirements

-The criteria the Hong Kong Immigration Service uses is somewhat opaque, but here are some basic guidelines.
+The criteria used by the Hong Kong Immigration Service is somewhat opaque, but here are some basic guidelines.

 - Applicants need to have a graduate degree unless they have considerable technical experience in a certain area.

-- In addition, the applicant should also relevant experience in the position they are applying for.
+- In addition, the applicant should also have relevant experience in the position they are applying for.

 - The company needs to prove that the position cannot be filled by a local and/or that the applicant has a skill in short supply in the city.